 Michele Steele is a correspondent for ESPN based in Chicago.
 A versatile journalist, she has covered some of the biggest stories both in the Midwest and nationally for SportsCenter, NFL Live, Outside the Lines and ESPN’s digital platforms.

 Steele also interviewed Cowboys owner Jerry Jones on player protests following his decision to both kneel and stand with his players during the anthem at a MNF game against the Arizona Cardinals.
 Later in the season, she sat down with Bengals quarterback Andy Dalton for a SportsCenter feature on the tremendous outpouring of support from Bills fans for his foundation after he helped end their 17-year playoff drought.
 Steele also covered the 2018 Pro Bowl in Orlando, interviewing Drew Brees, Derek Carr, Le’Veon Bell, among other star players.
-Shifting gears, she was also the on-site reporter for the 2017 Scripps National Spelling Bee in Washington D.C. – one of her favorite assignments of the year.

 Before moving to Chicago in October 2016, Steele served as ESPN’s Boston-based bureau reporter for three years.
 Her reporting took her inside a criminal court to follow the murder trial of former NFL player Aaron Hernandez, to Phoenix, Ariz., for coverage of the death of Muhammad Ali and to Houston to cover the biggest comeback in Super Bowl history.

 Steele, who joined ESPN in December 2011, has also served as a fill-in anchor for SportsCenter.